LPardue/draft-pardue-httpbis-preconnect-hint-svc-param/draft-pardue-httpbis-related-origins.md

 relationships.
 A server can emit interim responses to help the client start making preparations, such as creating new connections, while it prepares a final response.
-Where related resources reside on third-party origins, this technique helps minimize perceived latency by providing the client with information about as early as possible in the HTTP message exchange.
+Where related resources reside on third-party origins, this technique helps minimize perceived latency by providing the client with information as early as possible in the HTTP message exchange.
 Thus it fills a capability gap left by coalescing.
 However, it is still dependent on the timing of message exchanges, which might affect performance in practice.

 It is common for a single origin to have a stable set of related origins, even if the resources fetched from those origins are more volatile.
-For example, third-part resource CDNS, or content sub-domains under the same top-level origin.
+For example, third-part resource CDNs, or content sub-domains under the same top-level origin.
 There is an opportunity to reduce performance delays caused by the delayed run-time learning of these relationships, even in light of the techniques described above.